Teachers have the ability to enable Lockdown Browser mode for students while they take an assessment in Otus.

 How to Enable the Lockdown Browser for an Assessment

 When you assign your assessment, scroll to Settings and check Lockdown Browser.

 When students select an assessment that has the Lockdown Browser enabled, they will select Start on the first prompt, then Take Assessment on the Lockdown Browser prompt.

-Students are restricted to the assessment screen until they finish and submit their assessment.
+Students are restricted to the assessment screen until they finish and submit their assessments.
 This means that students cannot have additional time or testing sessions to complete the assessment.

 ➡️ Special Steps for Students on Chromebooks:

 Students can launch the Respondus Lockdown Browser with our special Chromebook app by selecting “Otus” from the Apps link on their login screen.